Burginvest Research · Crude Oil Analysis · February 2024

 The internal structure shown by February's CFTC data is particularly precise.
 Near the $72.5 average level, a pattern of buy-side increases and sell-side decreases was continuously observed — demonstrating that a '$72.5 is a buy' consensus is functioning among speculators.
 Near the $78.5 average level, the opposite pattern — buy-side decreases and sell-side increases — was observed.
 A '$78.5 is a sell' consensus is suppressing the upside.

-This 'two-tier structure of a $72.5 buy layer and $78.5 sell layer' functions as a precise mechanism maintaining the $70–80 range.
+This structure of a '$72.5 buy layer and $78.5 sell layer' functions as a precise mechanism maintaining the $70–80 range.
 It is not that all speculators are in wait-and-see mode; rather, disciplined buying and selling in line with consensus is occurring at each respective price level.

 Assessment

 Being able to read from CFTC data 'at what price level buying enters and at what level selling enters' is extremely valuable for predicting the direction of the next range break.
-The timing when this two-tier structure breaks down — when buying grows at $78.5 or selling grows at $72.5 — becomes the first signal of a trend change.
+The timing when this structure breaks down — when selling grows at $72.5 or buying grows at $78.5 — may signal the approach of a turning point.

 3. Forward Curve — Partial Easing of the Prompt Spread